 Please note that typesetters will require an editable document format should your article be accepted.
 For this reason we ask that your initial submissions be made as .doc(x) file types.

-Open Access Publication: Manuscripts submitted to IJMRCR are assumed to be submitted under the Open Access publishing model.
-International Journal Medical Reviews and Case Reports (IJMRCR) doesn't charge article submission from the authors.
-IJMRCR charges a publication fee of 50 USD for authors.
+International Journal Medical Reviews and Case Reports (Int J Med Rev Case Rep) does not charge article submission from the authors.
+Int J Med Rev Case Rep charges a publication fee of 70 Euros for authors.
 There are no colour figure charges.

 The editor assigned to a manuscript conducts an initial review.
 Some manuscripts will be rejected at this stage, others may be rejected with the suggestion that the submission be transferred to another journal.
 Submissions that pass the initial review are sent to external reviewers (mainly through the aurhors published their articles in pubmed to ensure both accuracy and relevance).